VirtualFlow/VFU/README.md

 ### Running with CovDock
 A valid Schrödinger license is required to run CovDock.

+### Running with GlideSP/XP/HTVS
+A valid Schrödinger license is required to run GlideSP/XP/HTVS.

 ### Contributing
 If you are interested in contributing to VirtualFlow, whether it is to report a bug or to extend VirtualFlow with your own code, please see the file [CONTRIBUTING.md](CONTRIBUTING.md) and the file [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).